JC-MT/Plantasynch/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Dynamic Navbar notifications.
+- [&check;] Dynamic Navbar notifications.
 Users should see the amount of plants that need to be watered on the _Home_ icon.
 This should update if anything has changed.

 - [ ] Adding Alert messages to users when they are watering their plants too often.

-- [✅] Adding User Sign-In.
+- [ ] Adding User Sign-In.
 Users should be able to create their own database and be the only once to have access to their plants.

 See the [open issues](https://github.com/JC-MT/Plantasynch/issues) for a full list of proposed features (and known issues).